-It was billed as ‘The World’s Most Special Corkscrew’.
+It was billed as The World’s Most Special Corkscrew.

 I returned to Paris for New Year’s Eve of the millennium and discovered that the city was still recovering from the damage, and the French government had commandeered work forces from private jobs to help with the effort.
-When I enquired about the storm of the woman in whose Latin Quarter flat I was staying during my school year, Roberta shrugged.
+When I enquired about the storm, asking the woman in whose Latin Quarter flat I was staying for my school year, Roberta shrugged.
 “We slept through it.
 I woke up once, thinking there was a lot of noise outside but figured it was just revelers in the streets or some party.
 But when I walked outside in the morning, oh la la!
 Quel désastre!”

 Open your senses and celebrate.